Mekere Morauta: Effects of the reforms by the Morauta cabinet

 The long lasting beneficial effects of the reforms by the Morauta cabinet were most clearly felt in the macro economic situation.
 The Bank of Papua New Guinea could operate independently of political influence and this was especially felt in debt management.
 Public debt decreased from 72.3% in 2000 to 25.5% in 2010.
 External debt fell also spectacularly from over 50% of GDP in 2000 to just 10% in 2010.

 The decade 2000–2010 was in contrast to the decade of 1990–2000 characterized by a stable currency (Kina), low and stable inflation and a sharp decline in interest rates.
 Prime Minister Michael Somare, left the reforms of the Morauta government intact and could benefit from those.
 A fiscally conservative attitude of the Somare government as well as high commodity prices in the second half of the decade were important as well.

 The political reforms left a much more mixed legacy.
 The Somare government that followed the Morauta government was the first PNG government that made a full term.
 The increased stability in political life seems at first sight to be due to the reforms.
 However, closer inspection makes this doubtful.
 The reforms did not lead to a decrease in the number of parties or the emergence of policy driven parties.
 PNG politics remained dominated by opportunistic diverse coalitions.
 The ban on switching allegiance to a particular prime minister did not work, if only because the prime minister switched seeking support.
 The increased stability is in the first place due to organizational arrangements in parliament: first, a long grace period during which votes of no-confidence are not allowed and second, scheduling sessions advantageously for the government due to a coalition between the speaker of parliament and the prime minister.

-Finally, the Supreme Court considered in 2010 the provisions in OLIPPAC contrary to the freedoms guaranteed in the constitution.
+Finally, the Supreme Court of Papua New Guinea considered in 2010 the provisions in OLIPPAC contrary to the freedoms guaranteed in the Constitution of Papua New Guinea.

 The third set of reforms : privatization and regulating income from natural resources became the major issue in the opposition by Sir Mekere.
 The reorganization of the natural resources sector by the Morauta government led to a stable income from the sector.
 Rent from Natural Resources provided in the decade 2000–2010 a large share of GDP: on average 45.74% as compared to an average of 28.9% in the whole period 1970–2014.
 However, the Somare governments returned to increased state intervention in the sector through equity participation.
 This gave rise to opposition by Morauta.
 Sir Mekere Morauta gave himself a review of the achievements of that cabinet when departing from politics in 2012 and stressed that the reforms were incomplete: much work still needed to be done.